BerliozFramework/BerliozDocs/packages/creation.md

 ## Package class

 First step is to create a class who implements `Berlioz\Core\Package\PackageInterface` interface.
-To simplify your creation, you can extends `Berlioz\Core\Package\AbstractPackage` class.
+To simplify your creation, you can extend `Berlioz\Core\Package\AbstractPackage` class.

 Representation of interface: